arkeane/nameddns/README.md

 # NameDDNS

-Dynamic DNS client for [name.com](https://www.name.com).
+Dynamic DNS script for [name.com](https://www.name.com) written in Python.
+It uses the [NameAPI](https://www.name.com/api) to update the IP address of a dns record.

 ## How to use

-1. Get your API token from [name.com](https://www.name.com/account/settings/api).
+1. Get your API token from [nameAPI](https://www.name.com/account/settings/api).
 2. Get a list of all records for your domain (change example.org to your domain):

     ```[bash]